 Those amounts may sound generous until you consider that there are 575 milligrams in just a quarter teaspoon of table salt.
 Add that to the already salt-laden processed, prepackaged or prepared foods we frequently eat and it’s no wonder the average American tallies 3,400 milligrams a day.

-“Patients frequently tell me that they eat very little salt, but what they’re saying is that they’re not adding salt from the salt shaker,” says Christopher Suhar, MD, an integrative cardiologist and director of Scripps Center for Integrative Medicine.
-“That’s minimal.
-A lot of patients have misconceptions about how much salt is already in their food.”
+“Patients frequently tell me that they eat very little salt, but what they’re saying is that they’re not adding salt from the salt shaker,” says Christopher Suhar, MD, director of the Scripps Center for Integrative Medicine.
+“A lot of patients have misconceptions about how much salt is already in their food.”

-“When you look at a food label, the most important information is serving size.
-A can of soup can be two or more servings.
-A serving of chips is six chips,” says Dr. Suhar.
+“A can of soup can be two or more servings.
+A serving of chips is six chips,” he says.
 “In order to reduce salt intake, consumers need to be educated about how to read food labels and find hidden sources of salt in their diets.
 Salt substitutes also can help, and this study suggests that spicy foods may be another alternative.”